-You can forward your logs to New Relic using our infrastructure monitoring agent.
-This makes all of your logging data available in one location and provides deeper visibility into both your application and your platform performance data.
+Forwarding your logs to New Relic makes all of your logging data available in one location, providing deeper visibility into both your application and your platform performance data.
+With your logs in one spot, you can collect, process, explore, query, and alert on errors or anomalies found in your log data.

 - Infrastructure agent version 1.11.4 or higher